mariushegele/consulting-presentation/notes.md

             - when do they lie: temptation, uncertaint + lack of power, anonymous victims
             - more economomical gain -> likelier to lie
             - bad for relationship (see Verhandlungsmoral)
-            - no threats
-                - percevied as more powerful, also as less coooperative -> lower integrative agreements
     - Zuverlässigkeit
     - gesellschaftlichen Regeln folgen
+            - no threats[Thompson2010 p.
+501]
+                - percevied as more powerful, also as less coooperative -> lower integrative agreements
     - Vereinbarungen pünktlich einhalten
     - Pragmatismus [McCarthy p.
 13]
         - don't get too emotional